Syracuse, Sicily: Climate

-Syracuse’s climate is cool with light rainfall in winter and extremely hot and dry in summer.
+Syracuse’s climate is cool with moderate rainfall in winter and extremely hot and dry in summer.
 Notably, the Syracusan climate is dominated by the sirocco wind.
-In autumn, floods can occur, with peaks exceeding 100/150 mm daily.
+In autumn, floods can occur, with peaks exceeding 100 to 150 mm daily.

-On 11 August 2021, at the station of the Sicilian Agrometeorological Information Service near the border with Floridia, the highest temperature ever recorded in Italy and Europe was registered, reaching +48.8 °C. As this station is not part of the World Meteorological Organization (WMO), the official Italian record remains attributed to Foggia, which recorded +47 °C on 25 June 2007 at the Amendola weather station, part of the Air Force’s meteorological network (affiliated with the WMO).
+On 11 August 2021, at the station of the Sicilian Agrometeorological Information Service near the border with Floridia, the highest temperature ever recorded in Italy and Europe was registered, reaching 48.8 °C. As this station is not part of the World Meteorological Organization (WMO), the official Italian record remains attributed to Foggia, which recorded 47 °C on 25 June 2007 at the Amendola weather station, part of the Air Force’s meteorological network (affiliated with the WMO).
 In January 2023, a study on sunshine hours declared Syracuse the sunniest city in Italy, with 346.83 total sunshine hours, just ahead of nearby Catania with 346.78 hours.
 On 18 January 2024, Syracuse recorded an anomalous heatwave and sirocco, with temperatures reaching 25.3 °C.